benk9810nz/Software-LBMS/README.md

 ### Documentation
 As part of this assignment we have to submit a written Report explaining the different aspects and components of the application.
 Jointly the 3 of us in my team worked together to create this document.

+### Presentation PowerPoint
+I have also included in this Repository a oopy of the Project Presentation

+## For this Project I was the Lead Developer, as well as the Project Manager